 But aren’t there limitations to this calculation?
 Can you be overweight by BMI and still be healthy?

 Yes!
 There are absolutely limitations to a BMI calculation, and you can be overweight on a growth chart and still be healthy.
-BMI does not account for one’s lean muscle mass or actual body fat.
+BMI does not occult for one’s lean muscle mass or actual body fat.
 It also does not adequately account for one’s natural frame or body habitus.
 Despite this, BMI can be an extremely helpful starting point for families and providers in determining the wellness of a child.

 A child whose BMI is greater than the 85th percentile may be at risk for weight-related health concerns.
 If weight is due to excess body fat, and not lean muscle, providers consider checking blood pressure, performing a general physical exam and determining if lab or diagnostic testing would be helpful.